MyPureCloud/developer-center-blog/source/2017-08-15-automate-1st-time-configuration-wizard/index.html.md

 		return render_template('not_configured.html', title='nGagement - Manage your company', master_admin = session['master_admin'], name = session['name'])
 ```

-Since ***@login_purecloud_required*** is specified in this route, we will check (see code sample below) if the session of the user (our own session implementation, not the Purecloud one) contains an access_token.
-If so this means we've already got an authorization_code and there is no need to obtain a new one from Purecloud.
+Since ***@login_purecloud_required*** is specified in this route, we will check (see code sample below) if the session of the user (our own session implementation, not the Genesys Cloud one) contains an access_token.
+If so this means we've already got an authorization_code and there is no need to obtain a new one from Genesys Cloud.

-If the session does not have an access_token, we will check if the request has 'code' as one of its arguments (if not present, we will get one from Purecloud).
-This code would have been generated from a previous redirect to the login page of Purecloud and sent back to nGagement through the call-back.
+If the session does not have an access_token, we will check if the request has 'code' as one of its arguments (if not present, we will get one from Genesys Cloud).
+This code would have been generated from a previous redirect to the login page of Genesys Cloud and sent back to nGagement through the call-back.

 ```{"language":"python"}
 def login_purecloud_required(f):